nityapisharodi/Devops_notes/cheatsheet.md

 * $ git pull <remote>           : Fetch the copy of the current branch and merge it into the local copy.
 * $ git push <remote> <branch>  : Push the branch commited in a local repository to <remote> along with necessary commits and objects.
 * $ git log                     : Displays entire commit history
+* $ git fetch -all.             : Displays all branches even that are hidden.
+* $ git branch -r               : Shows all remote branches